-Administration expenses for Q4 2020 totaled \$1.4 million.
-This is a decrease of \$0.7 million, or 33%, compared to the same period last year.
-Administration expenses for the year 2020 decreased by 15% to \$6.1 million.
-The reduction was largely due to lower cost recovery of share-based compensation costs, which are based on Swiss Water's share price.
+Administration expenses for the quarter increased by \$0.7 million or 15% to \$2.0 million, and for the year increased by \$1.3 million or 22% to \$7.5 million.
+In Q1 2020, there was a significant cost recovery of share-based compensation costs, which are based on Swiss Water's share price.
 During the year 2020, our share price dropped.
-This resulted in an estimated stock-based compensation cost recovery whereas, in 2019, an expense was recorded.
-Administration expenses were also lower due to reduced travel costs and less recruitment activity.
+This resulted in an estimated stock-based compensation cost recovery in 2020, whereas, in 2021, an expense was recorded.
+If the impact of share-based compensation and recovery of research and development tax credit was excluded, administration expenses for the twelve months of 2021 would be flat compared to the nine months of 2020.